 Developed in Europe in the early 90s, it aims to compare language ability across the four skills of reading, listening, speaking and writing between European languages.

-The CEFR levels are broken down into three main categories, each composed of two subcategories which are as follows:
+The CEFR language levels are broken down into three main categories, each composed of two subcategories which are as follows:

 The CEFR is a flexible tool that can help guide language users and teachers during their language learning journey.
 However, it isn’t a language learning curriculum.
 It doesn’t dictate how a learner should reach these levels of mastery or even how a language should be learned or taught.